 Author, Director, Actress, Puppeteer within the Company La Boîte à sel

-It was in 2000, at the end of this training, that the company La Boîte à sel was founded to present the first creations of Céline combining theatre, puppetry arts, and visual arts, while she continues to refine her skills in puppetry and associated arts with Philippe Genty and Mary Underwood, in object theatre with Christian Carrignon and Katy Deville, and in contemporary shadow theatre with Fabrizio Montecchi and Nicoletta Garioni.
+It was in 2000, at the end of this training, that the company La Boîte à sel was founded to present the first creations of Céline blending theater, puppetry arts, and visual arts, while she continues to perfect her skills in puppetry and associated arts with Philippe Genty and Mary Underwood, in object theater with Christian Carrignon and Katy Deville, and in contemporary shadow theater with Fabrizio Montecchi and Nicoletta Garioni.

 She also multiplies experiences as an actress, assistant director, author, or puppeteer-singer notably with the Nobel Prize in Literature Gao Xingjian, Silviu Purcarete, David Gauchard, Frédéric Maragnani, Hala Ghosn, Émilie Valantin, and Dinaïg Stall.

-Her collaboration with Dinaïg Stall, puppeteer, teacher-researcher, and coordinator of the DESS in contemporary puppet theatre at UQAM in Montreal is significant in the career of Céline Garnavault who often starts her creations in Quebec with research laboratories with the latter.
+Her collaboration with Dinaïg Stall, puppeteer, teacher-researcher, and coordinator of the DESS in contemporary puppetry theater at UQAM in Montreal is significant in Céline Garnavault's journey, who often starts her creations in Quebec with research laboratories with the latter.

 She continues this research in 2015, with "Les fusées", an immersive form for which she combines material work and new magic in a 360° space.
 It is during this atypical project that she meets sound creator Thomas Sillard, who becomes her creative partner.